 Banned Books Statistics

-Over the last few years, book-banning efforts increased in the United States, and during 2022 alone, we’ve seen more ban initiatives than in the previous 3 years combined.
+Over the last few years, book-banning efforts increased in the United States, and during 2022 alone, we saw more ban initiatives than in the previous 3 years combined.
 In this detailed report, we’ll take an in-depth look into book banning in the US and how it has changed since 1990, both in terms of frequency but also in terms of sources, locations, and reasons for bans.

 How many books are banned in the US each year?